Highest1-YearGIC Ratesmaple leaf

 Quebec Employment Insurance

-Unlike the federal EI program, where self-employed workers are not required to participate in the EI program, self-employed workers must pay QPIP premiums.
+Unlike the federal EI program, where self-employed workers are not required to participate, self-employed workers must pay QPIP premiums.
 QPIP covers maternity, paternity, and parental benefits.
 You can still enroll in the EI program as a self-employed worker to cover sickness and other benefits.

 Quebec Parental Insurance Plan (QPIP) Employee Premium Rates